IdentityServer/Documentation/docsv2/overview/jsGettingStarted.md

 ## JS Client - authentication

-Now that we have everything we need, we can configure our login settings in `index.html` thanks to the `OidcTokenManager` JS class.
+Now that we have everything we need, we can configure our login settings in `index.html` thanks to the `UserManager` JS class.

 ```js
 // helper function to show data to the user